huehou/huehou.github.io/content/index.md

 	- [Density Functional Theory](./Notes/DFT)

 ## About me
 I am Alexander.
-I am a research fellow from the Centre for Quantum Technologies (CQT).
+I am an Outreach Education Manager from the Centre for Quantum Technologies (CQT).

 Email: jhhue@nus.edu.sg

 ## Research Interest
-I develop methods in density functional theory (DFT).
+When I was a researcher, I developed methods in density functional theory (DFT).
 In particular, I am interested in developing orbital-free DFT, looking to extend the method to momentum space or to include the effects of magnetic field.
 I also apply these methods to atomtronics.

 ## Outreach and Teaching
+- 2024, Tutor for PC5214 Essential Techniques in Experimental Physics
 - 2023, Guest lecture for PC3232 Nuclear Physics
 - 2022, Guest lecture for QT5201V Complementarity and Wave–Particle Duality
-- 2017–2023, QCamp helper and lecturer
+- 2017–2025, QCamp helper and lecturer
 	- History and Applications of Quantum Technologies
 	- [Youtube recording](https://www.youtube.com/watch?v=KJLqEgUSSDs)
 - 2018–2020, Tutor for PC4241 Statistical Mechanics